stevearc/aerial.nvim/README.md

 If you have [telescope](https://github.com/nvim-telescope/telescope.nvim) installed, there is an extension for fuzzy finding and jumping to symbols.
-It functions similarly to the builtin `lsp_document_symbols` picker, the main difference being that the aerial only includes the types of symbols in the `filter_kind` configuration option.
+It functions similarly to the builtin `lsp_document_symbols` picker, the main difference being that the aerial extension uses the `filter_kind` configuration option to prefilter the results.

 Load the extension with:

 ```lua
 require('telescope').load_extension('aerial')